-Welcome back to your office (hopefully!)!
+Welcome back to your office (maybe!)!

 As stay at home orders loosen and states move to later phases of their COVID-19 plans, it’s time to take stock of processing accounts payable lessons learned from COVID-19.

 Based on conversations with our customers and with other accounting and finance managers, it appears that COVID-19 has changed accounts payable forever.

 An example: AP best practices suddenly matter – a lot.

 For many companies and organizations, this means finally taking a serious look at investing in technology.

 For other organizations it means a greater use of – or more robust adoption of – existing technology.

 And it also means taking stock of how employees’ attitudes have changed and what that means for your organization.

 So let’s look at 5 things to think about as you re-open the office and what they mean for the future of processing accounts payable.